makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`DbContext GetContext<TSource>(this IQueryable<TSource> source)`**

 Gets the DbContext object that is used by the specified IQueryable<T> created by EF Core.
-If the IQueryable object is not associated with a context or has not been created by EF Core returns null.
+Returns null if the IQueryable object is not associated with a context.

 ### Unique Constraint Extensions